dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 In this case they are integers but also logical values and floating decimal numbers are possible (the textual types).

 ::: warning Remark
-To avoid problems, we recommend to use strings for standard input, output and error.
+To avoid problems, we recommend using strings for standard input, output and error.
 This is caused by the fact that the textual types will be converted to strings.
 For more information about the translation of textual types, see paragraph [Known pitfalls](#known-pitfalls).
 :::